-> Full Course: We allow 12 months for our standard programs, although experience tells us that experienced professionals usually take 3-6 months to complete a program of blended RPL/Coursework.
+Full Course: We allow 12 months for our standard programs, although experience tells us that experienced professionals usually take 3-6 months to complete a program of blended RPL/Coursework Assessment.

-> Upgrade Program: We allow 6 months for our upgrade programs, although most people generally take considerably less than this.
+Upgrade Program: We allow 6 months for our upgrade programs, although most people generally take considerably less than this.

 No conversation about fees can be separated from conversation about service.
 If you missed the following graphic from our Home Page then it shows the level of service we offer.

 We think it is worth considering when thinking about fees.